MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 ##### Your responsibilities

-App Gatway should only support TLS 1.2 and approved ciphers.
+Application Gateway has an integrated web application firewall (WAF) and negotiates the TLS handshake for the request sent to its public endpoint, allowing only secure ciphers.
+The reference implementation only supports TLS 1.2 and approved ciphers.

-App Gateway should not respond to port 80 (unless performing a redirect in the gateway.
-Do not perform redirects at the application level).
+Also, Application Gateway musn't respond to requests on port 80.
+An exception can be made if the action is a redirect within the gateway.
+Do not perform redirects at the application level.

-If additional node-level OS hardening deemed required, that work must be performed via sufficently prividledge DaemonSets.
-Because of the risk involved (security and stability), implementing these will have to be performed by the customer.
+If there's a need for extra protection to the nodes, add the protection through DaemonSets that have just enough privilege to complete the task.

 #### Requirement 2.2.4